jeffkt95/PersonalFinancialTools/README.md

 -Use case 4, pots to checking balance, manual envelope adjustment- This one might be the most practical.
 It's also probably one of the easiest to implement.
 You might want to start with it.
+* Manually enter the amount you're taking out of savings
+* The tool enters the new savings balance
+* OR
+* Enter the new savings balance
+*

 TODO:
     * How about a UI?